Barcode and RFID software for material management applications

 Why are SageData so good at producing software that complies with all the above constraints?
 Because we have been at if for a long time.

-And by working closely with the hardware manufacturers, we have learned to push the envelope - found ways to extend the function of these machines beyond that advertised in the technical literature.
+And by working closely with the hardware manufacturers, we have learned to push the envelope.

-Our software is all built around the two key technologies - auto ID (bar code or RFID) and
+Our software is all built around the two key technologies - auto ID (barcode or RFID)

 people, place and things.
 We